eddyerburgh/notes/conventions.md

    > - Coaxial cable
    > - Twisted pair cable

-4. Place references at the end of a paragraph, before the terminating punctuation mark:
+3. Place references at the end of a paragraph, before the terminating punctuation mark:

    > BGP4 supports CIDR and subnetting {% cite internet-routing-architecture --locator 101 %}.

-5. Place a comma after Latin abbreviations (like _e.g._ and _i.e._):
+4. Place a comma after Latin abbreviations (like _e.g._ and _i.e._):

    > Each component is separated by a dot (e.g., _eng.cisco.com._).

-6. Always use an Oxford comma:
+5. Always use an Oxford comma:

    > Streams go through multiple states: idle, open, half-closed, and closed.

-7. End notes with a period:
+6. End notes with a period:

    > _Note: this approach can be improved further by storing results in two single variables._

-8. Use em dashes without a space on either side:
+7. Use em dashes without a space on either side:

    > Linux is a **monolithic kernel**—it runs as a single process in a single address space.

-9. Capitalize figures and tables when referencing them in the text:
+8. Capitalize figures and tables when referencing them in the text:

    > For more information, see Figure 1.

-10. Append _es_ to the plural form of an initialism that end in s:
+9. Append _es_ to the plural form of an initialism that end in s:

    > The last mainstream cooperative OSes were Mac OS 9 and Windows 3.1.
    > Single-homed ASes connect to another AS via a single exit.

-11. Use ID, IDs, UID, and UIDs:
+10. Use ID, IDs, UID, and UIDs:

 > The next step is to allocate a new UID.

+11. Define the full form of initialisms in parentheses when used for the first time:

+> UDP (User Datagram Protocol) is a connectionless transport protocol.

 ## Math